Easycodegit/Blink-text-html-css/README.md

 # Blink-text-html-css
-This is a blink text using html and css
+This is a blink text animation using html and css